pagkly/Zed/Investopedia3/Comparative Advantage.md

 Comparative Advantage
 ## What Is Comparative Advantage?

-Comparative advantage is an economy's ability to produce a particular good or service at a lower [opportunity cost](https://www.investopedia.com/terms/o/opportunitycost.asp) than its trading partners.
-A comparative advantage gives a company the ability to sell goods and services at a lower price than its competitors and realize stronger sales [margins](https://www.investopedia.com/terms/p/profitmargin.asp).
+Comparative advantage is an economy's ability to produce a particular good or service at a lower [[opportunity cost]](https://www.investopedia.com/terms/o/opportunitycost.asp) than its trading partners.
+A comparative advantage gives a company the ability to sell goods and services at a lower price than its competitors and realize stronger sales [[margins]](https://www.investopedia.com/terms/p/profitmargin.asp).

-The law of comparative advantage is popularly attributed to English political economist [David Ricardo](https://www.investopedia.com/terms/d/david-ricardo.asp) and his book “On the Principles of Political Economy and Taxation” written in 1817, although it is likely that Ricardo's mentor, James Mill, originated the analysis.
+The law of comparative advantage is popularly attributed to English political economist [[David Ricardo]](https://www.investopedia.com/terms/d/david-ricardo.asp) and his book “On the Principles of Political Economy and Taxation” written in 1817, although it is likely that Ricardo's mentor, James Mill, originated the analysis.

 ### Key Takeaways